What Does Builders Insurance Cover?

 - Does my insurance cover me if materials used are faulty?

 Building is a high-risk profession where working with the public comes as standard.
-This is why you need comprehensive cover to protect you against all scenarios.
+This is why you need comprehensive builders insurance cover to protect you against all scenarios.

 What is builder’s insurance?